 Before You Begin: This configuration requires that the appropriate legal entities have already been set up in Dayforce.
 For more information about setting up legal entities, see Org Payroll Setup > Legal Entity.

-Workers' compensation rates are specified as a percentage amount, such as 1.25%, that the application multiplies an employee's earnings by to determine the amount of the workers' compensation premium.
+Workers' compensation rates are specified as a percentage amount, such as 14.9%, by which Dayforce multiplies an employee's earnings to determine the amount of the workers' compensation premium.

 - In the State / Province drop-down list, select the name of the state or province to which the code belongs.

-- Enter the legal entity's workers' compensation account or policy number in the Account / Policy Number field.
+- In the Account / Policy Number field, enter the legal entity's workers' compensation account or policy number.

 - Enter a name and description of the policy.

-- (Optional) In the End Date field, specify an effective end date when the policy is no longer applicable.
+- In the Start Date field, enter the date that the policy becomes effective, and optionally, enter an effective end date.
 By default this field is blank and the policy does not expire.

 - (US only) Select an applicable earning grouping in the Earning Grouping drop-down list.